 This is the trusty pot that I use to cook the comfort food that sees me through the cold months, which in Minnesota means everything on either side of August, but behind that one – I found another.

 The second Crock-Pot looked vaguely familiar.
-It’s aluminum base was streaked by my six-alarm chili and the porcelain pot bore the calcified remains of my infamous Jambalaya, but what puzzled me is that I could not recall using it.
+Stains from my six-alarm chili streaked its aluminum base but I could not recall using it.

-But then things got scary – while cleaning under the bottom shelf the back of my hand brushed against a hard plastic object.
+But then things got scary – while cleaning under the bottom shelf my hand brushed against a hard plastic object.
 It was unmistakably the control knob of yet another a Crock-Pot.
-In a panic, I flailed wildly under the shelf, chucking into the hallway, a clattering cacophony of Crock-Pot after Crock-Pot.
+In a panic, I flailed wildly under the shelf and to my utter amazement, I discovered a mine of slow-cookers, all of which I chucked into the hallway in a clatter cacophony of Crock-pots

-I uncovered Hamilton-Beach bases without pots and RIVAL pots without bases.
-I discovered old clay pots with no lids and modern creations so elegant I was not ever sure they were Crock-Pots.
-I found a faded earthen slow-cooker with handmade Navajo designs and one mysterious pot so darkened by soot that I could barely make out the print of a mastodon.
+There were Hamilton-Beach bases without pots and RIVAL pots without bases.
+There were old clay pots with no lids and modern creations so elegant that one could barely call them Crock-Pots.
+There was one faded earthen slow-cooker with handmade Navajo designs and a mysterious pot so darkened by soot that the print of a mastodon was barely visible.

-Back home the next morning, I asked my wife, “Honey, when is the last time we bought a crock pot?”
+Back home the next morning I was still pondering the mystery, so I put it to my wife.
+“Honey, when is the last time we bought a crock pot?”

-She set her fork down and rested her chin on the palm of her hand to ponder.
+She set her fork down to consider the question.
 “I don’t know,” she said, “should I pick one up?”